 Make Sedona your family’s hub and take a quick drive north to Williams or west to Camp Verde to interact with exotic animals and Northern Arizona species of all types.
 Out of Africa Wildlife Park offers Safari tours, its local favorite “Tiger Splash,” a reptile show and more.
 Guests can also make the trek to Bearizona, Northern Arizona’s drive-through animal preserve.
 Park goers can get up-close and personal with bison, Arctic and grey wolves, black bears, big horn sheep and mountain goats.

 Many know Sedona has hiking trails of all levels, but some may be shocked to find that most trails are also accessible with mountain bikes.
 More than 200 miles of trails offer beginner to extreme routes, with stunning views at every angle.
-With the knowledgeable staff at Over the Edge, and Absolute Bikes, Sedona will have families zipping through the trails in no time.
+With the knowledgeable staff at Thunder Mountain Bikes, and Absolute Bikes, Sedona will have families zipping through the trails in no time.

 Given the high demand of mountain bike adventures in Sedona, the city has even added an annual event for enthusiasts and beginners alike.
 The Sedona Mountain Bike Festival hosted its first annual event in 2015 to rave reviews, which included a singletrack riding, bike demonstrations, an expo festival and more.